Olga de Amaral: Early work from the 1960s

 In the late 60's, with the creation of the piece Entrelazado en naranja, gris, multicolor (1969), de Amaral eventually "exploded the picture plane from inside out".
 At the end of this period, the artist left the fundamental concept of fabric weaving (the opposition between warp and weft), by leaving only the warp (in the form of braiding) and letting it float freely.
 The full form or volume stressed in the composition of the pieces from this period, make them look almost like thread sculptures.
 However, after this period of pushing the art of weaving to its boundaries, in the next decade, the issue of the flat surface will emerge again in de Amaral's art.
 Olga's massive hangings called Muros tejidos (Woven Walls), solid bulwarks built from stiff wool and horsehair, debuted at a solo exhibit at the Museum of Contemporary Crafts in New York in 1970.
 In 1971 Olga took part in an exhibition "Deliberate Entanglements" at the University of California, Los Angeles organised by its art professor Bernard Kester.
 It showed American and Eastern European fiber art for the first time in Southern California.
 It reflected the era's revolutionary fiber sculpture, particularly its tendency towards monumentality.
-"When I started to show my work in Europe and the USA, it was considered art, not crafts.
-And it was then that I realised that it was not the weaving, but the visual quality that now mattered in my creations."